 - When you are tasting coffee, you should be thinking about a few things.
 The aroma, sweetness, acidity, mouthfeel, balance and overall flavour.

 - Coffee is best when it’s been roasted recently.
 Try and find places that buy freshly-roasted coffee (or roast it themselves) and it shouldn’t be older than two weeks at the very most.

 - Any coffee shop worth its salt should be able to tell you where its coffee comes from.
 Traceability is a very good thing, particularly for ensuring your coffee comes from ethical sources.

-- I know that it looks a bit weird when you see baristas weighing out the components for your cuppa but it means a consistent (and generally better) cup as they can get the quantities just right.
+- We know that it looks a bit weird when you see baristas weighing out the components for your cuppa but it means a consistent (and generally better) cup as they can get the quantities just right.